-Originally from Scotland, George Scott is a director of arts and music documentaries, as well as live concert films.
-His intimate portraits of musicians and artists have received wide acclaim and big audiences, and are renowned for getting ‘under the skin’ of their subjects.
+Hailing from Scotland, George Scott is a director of arts and music documentaries and live concert films.
+His intimate portraits of musicians and artists have received wide acclaim and are renowned for getting ‘under the skin’ of their subjects.